 In determining whether a call by a person to an emergency service number is a vexatious one, the court will consider the content of the call, the number, frequency and content of previous calls the person has made to emergency service numbers other than for the purpose of reporting emergencies, and any other matters that are relevant.

-Defences to the charge can include that it was someone else, not you, who made the improper phone call to the emergency service, or necessity or duress, or a mental illness defence.
+Defences to the charge can include that it was someone else, not you, who made the improper phone call to the emergency service, or necessity or duress, or a Mental illness defences.